February 20, 2020

 Some of the earliest activism that set Forest Hill apart as a congregation dedicated to social justice was its commitment to peacemaking initiatives.

-The Ministry of Justice & Mission allocates 25% of the Peacemaking Offering for Bright Stars of Bethlehem, a ministry to the Palestinian community of Bethlehem run by The International Center of Bethlehem.
+The annual offering for the Presbyterian Peacemaking Program is received on World Communion Sunday.
+Recognizing that each is essential to the other, the Peacemaking Program supports ministries to alleviate conflict, end abuses, and build trust at home and abroad.
+The Ministry of Justice & Mission allocates 25% of the Peacemaking Offering to a mission of our choice, such as Bright Stars of Bethlehem, a ministry to the Palestinian community of Bethlehem run by The International Center of Bethlehem.
 Forest Hill pilgrims visited the center during their pilgrimage to the Holy Land in 2009.
-For more information, see the Bright Stars of Bethlehem website.No Comments »
+For more info, see the Bright Stars of Bethlehem website.No Comments »